The other day I got a link to an interesting post published by Uber, which has caught our attention here at Cybertec: https://eng.uber.com/go-geofence

 After applying some nice indexing we can already see, how well our query behaves:

 The results are very promising.
-Our version is around 40 times faster than the Uber one.
+Our version of the geo-fencing query is around 40 times faster than the Uber one.
 Clearly, Uber should consider using PostgreSQL instead of custom code.
 Given the fact that we invested around 30 minutes to get this done, even developing the business logic is faster with PostgreSQL.

 Photo (c) Uber